The Invasion (professional wrestling): Lack of major WCW and ECW talent

+Overemphasis on WWF defectors

-To bolster the ranks of WCW (in lieu of big WCW names), some WWF wrestlers (such as Steve Austin) defected and joined the Alliance and were pushed as the leaders of the Alliance.
-Austin, who had worked in WCW and ECW but had found his greatest success in the WWF and was seen primarily as a WWF wrestler, was pushed as the leader of the Alliance and a more important player during the Invasion than the bona fide WCW or ECW members of the Alliance.
-Several top WCW and ECW talents who were top superstars in their previous companies, such as Diamond Dallas Page, Booker T, Rob Van Dam, The Dudley Boyz, Justin Credible, Raven and Tazz, were put down into low-mid card matches, while lesser-ranked WWF wrestlers who defected to the Alliance, such as Test, were given a greater push.
-Sting would cite this as the reason he would never sign with the WWF (until 2014) despite being offered a contract.
+In lieu of signing big WCW names, to bolster the ranks of WCW, some WWF wrestlers (such as Stone Cold Steve Austin) defected and joined The Alliance, often being pushed as the leaders of the group.
+Austin, who had worked in WCW and ECW but had found his greatest success in the WWF and was seen primarily as a WWF wrestler, was pushed as the leader of The Alliance and a more important player during the Invasion than the bona fide WCW or ECW members of The Alliance.
+Several top WCW and ECW talents who were main event wrestlers in their previous companies, such as Diamond Dallas Page, Mike Awesome, Justin Credible, Raven and Tazz, were put down into low-mid card matches, while lesser-ranked WWF wrestlers who defected to The Alliance, such as Test and Christian, were given a greater push.
+Sting would cite these lack of pushes for WCW and ECW wrestlers as the reason he did not initially sign with McMahon's organization despite being offered a contract.

+Adam Copeland, known as Edge in the WWF, cites this period of time as when he thought that the quality of the writing deteriorated and seeing empty seats in arenas for the first time.
+In an interview with Inside the Ropes, Copeland said that he and tag team partner Christian were going to split up until the Invasion storyline began.
+That angle was delayed until further into the angle, in which Copeland stated in the interview: